HomeResourcesBlogCanada ELD compliance rules and regulations: Know the specifications

 Fleets and commercial drivers are required to use ELDs that have been tested and certified by an accredited certification body that has followed the criteria in the most recent version of the standard and the regulations, to ensure ELD manufacturers meet the proper restrictions set forth by the Canadian government.1

-In addition, here are other considerations fleet managers should keep in mind about the use and operation of ELDs:
+In addition, here are other considerations fleet managers should keep in mind about the use and operation of ELDs:2

-• A motor carrier must assign only one ELD driver account for each of its drivers required to use an ELD.2
+• A motor carrier must assign only one ELD driver account for each of its drivers required to use an ELD.

-It's also important to note that some vehicles may be exempt from the new rule.
-According to the Canada Gazette, commercial vehicles will be exempt from needing ELDs if they:
+It's also important to note that some vehicles may be exempt from the rule.
+According to the Canada Gazette, commercial vehicles are exempt from needing ELDs if they:

 • Operate under a specific permit issued